uptonking/langchainjs-langgraphjs-play/README.md

 ```

 # roadmap

 - [ ] `graph.stream` not work with local llm
 # notes
 - examples in python: https://github.com/uptonking/langchain-langgraph-play

+- why does rag return only one relavent doc?
+  - changing embedding model may help
 # license
 MIT